Westmoreland County: Early Landowners of Westmoreland County

 Next, we corrected erroneous information printed on both the overall Township Patent Map (and the index at the side of each map) as well as the Detailed Tract Maps.
 We also added references from the New Purchase Applications Register where applicable.
 Thus, you will notice many discrepancies between the information in each chapter and the information printed on the 353 Detailed Tract Maps.
 In all cases of discrepancies, we relied on the Pennsylvania State Patent Registers for patent dates and size of tracts, and Pennsylvania State Warrant Registers for warrant dates and Survey Book references as we wrote the atlas.

 Structure of the atlas: Each chapter in this atlas (as well as each individual chapter’s separate download) covers one township as it currently exists and begins with the relevant Township Patent Map (see middle image below).
 Following the patent map, the actual chapter contains all of the information we were able to discern regarding each tract, as well as the number of the Detailed Tract Map(s) on which the tract appears.
-The 353 detailed tract maps themselves are available at a nominal extra cost ($4.99, below).
+The 353 detailed tract maps themselves are included in the cost of the atlas.
+However, if you purchase single township downloads that show detailed tract map numbers, you may want to purchase this file at a nominal extra cost ($4.99, below).

 To see if your ancestors appear in Atlas of Westmoreland County, check to two indexes of the 488-page atlas, Before your buy our Atlas of Washington County tracts, see if the name(s) you are looking for appear in index of the 567-page atlas.
 To see which individual township chapters they, click on “Index to Individual Westmoreland Co.
 Township Chapters by NAME” or to see the index by neighborhood, click on “Westmoreland County Index by TOWNSHIP.”
 You may only need one township if your ancestors and their allied families are only listed in one, or you may need the entire book if your families span several townships.